toonjoey/toontown-project-bikehorn/README.md

 # Project: Bikehorn

-Project Bikehorn is a content pack for Toontown Rewritten that aims to enhance the experience as faithfully as possible by using the original resolution textures released as part of the "Spotify" repo, restored music using the restored gm.dls soundfont by michael64, and eventually source quality sound effects found by The Almighty Egg.
+Project Bikehorn is a content pack for Toontown Rewritten that aims to enhance the experience as faithfully as possible by using the original resolution textures released as part of the "Spotify" repository.

 The result is a near 1:1 idea of what a faithful modern day Toontown could've looked like, staying as true as possible to the original game.